ernesgonzalez33/kubernesto/content/posts/secrets-charts.md

 * [Linux](https://github.com/bitnami-labs/sealed-secrets#linux)
 * [From Source](https://github.com/bitnami-labs/sealed-secrets#installation-from-source)

-Then, run the following command:
+Then, you will need to encrypt your secrets, and I'm not meaning the entire K8s secret, but only the words/passwords you need encrypted.
+For that, run the following command:

 ```bash
 echo -n <my-secret> | kubeseal --controller-name=sealed-secrets --controller-namespace=sealed-secrets --raw --from-file=/dev/stdin --scope=namespace-wide